eljoey/BDO-Api-Helper/docs/mpClone/itemInfo.md

 **Content examples**

-Returns a list of item/s in the following format
+Returns a list of item/s in the following format.

 ```json
 {